 Since Coinbase is also a digital wallet, you can use your wallet to buy, sell, send, and receive Litecoin as well (for example, using Litecoin to pay for goods or services online).

-By using THIS LINK you'll get $10 in bitcoins after you buy $100 in Bitcoins.
+By using THIS LINK you'll get $5 in BTC after you open a new account and make your first trade.
 You can then convert your Bitcoins and bonus into Litecoins if you wish.

 Like any currency, there is a high degree of risk involved if you're considering investing in Litecoin.
 However, given the low price point and ease of access via tools like Coinbase, it can be tempting to try a small amount and see what happens.